Overcoming the Challenges of Sourcing with Talent Relocation

 No matter where in the world you work, if you’re hiring, now is a particularly difficult time.
 A recognised need for diversity, coupled with skills shortages, economic uncertainty, and heightened competition for the best talent are just some of the factors impacting the depth of local talent pools.

-As a result, many organizations are now opting to source talent from overseas.
-This, in itself, poses logistical challenges, but a company that has recognized the growing opportunity for both employers and candidates in the tech space, in particular, is VanHack.
+As a result, many organisations are now opting to source talent from overseas.
+This, in itself, poses logistical challenges, but a company that has recognised the growing opportunity for both employers and candidates in the tech space, in particular, is VanHack.

 We caught up with founder and CEO, Ilya Brotzky, for his view on the challenges of sourcing a truly diverse workforce, and how international recruitment can help.

 Tell us a bit about VanHack and the support you offer employers and candidates

 VanHack provides instant access to a global tech talent pool.
 Our platform boasts a community of over 190,000 Software Developers, Designers and Digital Marketers who are ready to relocate.
 90% of all jobs posted on VanHack get a qualified candidate in less than 24 hours.

 The idea came to me when I moved back to Canada after four years of living in Brazil.
 A lot of my Brazilian friends who were software engineers started to reach out to me for advice on how to relocate, so I created an online course about how to do that.
 Now that’s blossomed into one of the world’s largest communities of tech talent that wants to relocate.

 What is the opportunity you saw in streamlining talent relocation?